TimothyNguyen-vnm/Grocery-Store-Sales-SQL-Project/README.md

 ## Task 1
 Last year (2022) there was a bug in the product system.
 For some products that were added in that year, the `year_added` value was not set in the data.
 As the year the product was added may have an impact on the price of the product, this is important information to have.

-I need to write a query to determine how many products have the `year_added` value missing.
-Your output should be a single column, `missing_year`, with a single row giving the number of missing values.
 ```sql
 SELECT COUNT(*) AS missing_year
 FROM products